Ridgway Historic District

+The Ridgway Historic District is a national historic district that is located in Ridgway in Elk County, Pennsylvania.

+It was added to the National Register of Historic Places in 2003.

+History and architectural features

-Ridgway Historic District is a national historic district located at Ridgway in Elk County, Pennsylvania.
-It includes 726 contributing buildings, one contributing structure, and two contributing objects.
-It encompasses the historic central business district and surrounding residential neighborhoods.
+This district includes 726 contributing buildings, one contributing structure, and two contributing objects, and encompasses the historic central business district and surrounding residential neighborhoods.
 The architecture varies from modest vernacular residences and commercial buildings to spacious and highly detailed homes and business blocks, and a diverse collection of government buildings, churches, and schools.

 Located within the district is the Elk County Courthouse and its attached jail.

 It was added to the National Register of Historic Places in 2003.